SigmaHQ/sigmahq.github.io/docs/meta/correlations.md

 :::

+There are a few things to note when working with Sigma Correlations:

-As you may have noticed, Sigma Correlations omits the `logsource` section, as they rely on referencing other Sigma rules to correlate events.
+- Correlation Rules omits the `logsource` section, as they rely on referencing other Sigma rules to correlate events.
+- Correlation rules will also inhibit the original "base" rule in the output query, as the correlation rule is the one that will be used to generate the query.

 ## Types of Correlations